 - Utilize historical records (land surveys, plats), photos (landscape, aerial), and other forms of reference data and information to formulate your action plan.
 Historical records and data from previous natural disturbances and events can show how your landscape has changed overtime and can provide valuable information.
 It can also become a part of your garden’s story and dictate future programming and interpretation.
 Panels, displays, and tours can educate the public about what your landscape looked like historically compared to today.
 Additionally, it can become a way for gardens to forecast how the landscape may look in the future based on this history and the most recent scientific research.
 This could include actions your garden can take to offset or avoid future catastrophic events and volunteer projects the public can get involved with.
 Below is the kind of citizen science project your public garden can engage in and use when formulating a climate adaption strategy: http://monitorchange.org

-Climate.gov: This page is a companion to the Climate Resilience Toolkit and includes sections for "news and features", "maps and data" and "teaching climate".
+Climate.gov: This page is a companion to the Climate Resilience Toolkit and includes sections for "news and features," "maps and data," and "teaching climate".
+In addition find case studies and evaluation tools:

 Find Experts: On the Climate Resilience Toolkit is an experts section which includes several climate partners.